H-Alin02/H-Alin02/README.md

 -->

 ## Current Projects:
 - [CodeBreakers](https://github.com/H-Alin02/CodeBreakers) - Project developed during the Software Engineering and Security course, utilizing Java programming language, design patterns, testing, and agile methodology in the development process.
+- [DSA_in_Cpp](https://github.com/H-Alin02/DSA-in-cpp) - This collection contains implementations of various data structures and algorithms in C++, which I developed during my DSA course at the university.
+This repository aims to provide implementations of fundamental data structures and algorithms.

 ## Future Goals:
 - **Deepen my knowledge in web programming**: I aim to enhance my skills in front-end and back-end development, mastering technologies such as HTLM, CSS, JavaScript, Node.js and other more.

 - **Advance in Machine Learning and Data Analysis**: My goal is to dive deeper into machine learning algorithms, data preprocessing, and model evaluation.
 I am particularly interested in supervised and unsupervised learning, neural networks, and deep learning frameworks like TensorFlow and PyTorch.
 Moreover, I aspire to gain expertise in data visualization tools and techniques, as well as big data technologies.
+- **Expand my understanding of data structures and algorithms**: I want to further develop my knowledge in fundamental data structures and algorithms.
+This includes mastering commonly used structures such as arrays, linked lists, stacks, queues, trees, and graphs, as well as learning advanced algorithms for sorting, searching, and optimization.
+By improving my problem-solving skills in these areas, I aim to enhance my ability to write efficient and effective code.

 # 📈 Stats
 <img